 Local contact: Chappini's Bait & Tackle 352-475-9496.

 Bluegill and redear can be found around docks and cypress trees scattered around the lake.
 These fish should continue to spawn throughout the summer.
 Target them using crickets, earthworms, and grass shrimp.
-If you are targeting black crappie, focus your efforts offshore, either in open water or around any submerged structure, including marked fish attractors.
-Recent electrofishing surveys revealed very few crappie up in the maidencane as of mid-September.
-Troll or drift crappie jigs or minnows and try to cover as much water as possible.
-Pay attention to water depth, lure depth, lure color and boat speed if you start to catch fish.
-Use this information to try to pattern these fish on a given day.
-Experiment with different combinations of speed, lure color, and lure depth to find what the fish want.
-Anglers can find scattered largemouth bass in near-shore maidencane beds, under docks, and around cypress trees.
-Soft plastics either flipped, pitched, or dragged near structure or around holes in the vegetation should draw strikes.
-Don’t be afraid to look away from the shoreline when targeting bass also.
-Bass can be targeted offshore using minnow-imitating plugs or even jigging spoons in deeper water.
-As the water cools, anglers should try slow-trolling live golden shiners along near-shore grasslines or using jigging spoons in open water.
+If you are targeting black crappie, the cooling water temperatures should have the fish moving up into shallow grass and floating pads.
+Anglers should target holes in the pads and grass shorelines using minnows and small artificial jigs under floats or tight-lined.
+As with the crappie, cooling water temperatures should bring the bass closer to shore in preparation for the spawn.
+Anglers should look for bass in near-shore maidencane beds, under docks, and around cypress trees.
+Soft plastics flipped, pitched, or dragged near structure or around holes in the vegetation should draw strikes.
+Anglers looking to target larger bass should consider slow-trolling live golden shiners along near-shore grasslines or using jigging spoons in open water.
 As with Lake Sampson, keep an eye open for roving schools of feeding sunshine bass offshore.
 Look for birds diving or surface commotion to find these feeding fish.
 Approach these feeding schools with stealth, and you should be able to catch multiple fish before the action stops.
 Effective lures include anything shiny, white, or minnow-shaped.
 Be prepared for either schooling largemouth bass or sunshine bass, as they can both display the same feeding behavior offshore.
 Look for the cooling water temperatures in the coming months to improve bass and crappie fishing as these fish move in closer to shore.